CAT Eligibility Criteria 2026, Check Eligibility Across Categories

 Upper Age LimitNot Applicable

-CAT Eligibility Criteria 2026: Documents Required for Eligibility Verification
+CAT Exam Eligibility Criteria: Documents Required for Eligibility Verification

-The candidates with backlogs in their undergraduate courses are eligible to apply for the CAT exam.
+The candidates with backlogs in their undergraduate courses are also eligible to apply for the CAT examination.
 However, they must clear their backlogs before the final admission round, as respective institutes may ask for an undertaking or clarification during WAT-PI rounds.
-Candidates should be very careful if having a backlog because their admission can get canceled if final graduation requirements are not met on time.
+Candidates should be very careful about having a backlog because their admission can get cancelled if final graduation requirements are not met on time.

 CAT Eligibility Criteria Based on Reservation

 There are certain reservation criteria for reserved categories seeking MBA admissions.
 Candidates from reserved categories must carefully check the CAT eligibility criteria before applying.
-Applicants must fulfill the minimum eligibility and performance standards to be considered for admission through the CAT exam for MBA.
+Applicants must fulfil the minimum eligibility and performance standards to be considered for admission through the CAT exam for an MBA.

 CategoryReservation (%)